Residents worry commercial developments will cause flooding along Pecue Lane

 "We do own the property and since it's a public entity we do not have to sell.
 It's not as though they can invoke an imminent domain on us," Thibodeaux said.

-The Pecue Lane project in its entirety is projected to be complete in 2026.
+The Pecue Lane project in its entirety is projected to be completed in 2026.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.